tmh6395/liri-node-app/README.md

 # liri-node-app

 This app will take in arguments about either a band that will soon go on tour, a song that you'd like to hear on Spotify, or a movie of which you'd like to see the details.
 This app uses API keys from BandsInTown, Spotify, and the Open Movie Database (OMDB).
-To access this information, you will need to use a command line interface and type in the appropriate syntax.
+There is also an extra option to read from a file and perform one of the previous three actions from there.
+To access this information, you will need to use a command line interface and to type in the appropriate syntax.

 The syntax of the Command Line Interface (CLI) differs for each request, and each will be explained in their respective sections below.